 An additional 20 FreeCall lines will be installed per annum, until the target of 100 FreeCall lines have been achieved.
-These FreeCall lines will be installed in disadvantaged areas, rural communities or shopping malls.
-FreeCall lines will continue to be installed in municipal facilities across the Cape Town metropolitan area, with a focus on poorer and outlying areas.
-A marketing campaign will also be launched to encourage residents to use these FreeCall lines to report service issues or make service requests.
+These FreeCall lines will be installed in disadvantaged areas, rural communities or shopping malls, with a focus on poorer and outlying areas.
+A marketing campaign will also be launched to encourage residents to use these lines to report service issues or make service requests.

-Programme 4.1(b): Building strategic partnerships
+Programme 4.1(b)Building strategic partnerships